Subsidence Repair Cost

 But how much will it cost to fix?

-The cost of repairing subsidence on average can range from a few hundred pounds up to the £50,000 or even more.
+The cost of repairing subsidence on average can range from a few hundred pounds up to £50,000 or even more.

 We've created this price guide so you can calculate exactly how much subsidence repair will cost you.